 Membership shall become complete upon notification of acceptance by the Constituency Chair or his/her agent.

 D. Each organizational Member, in its application, shall appoint an individual to serve as the Official Representative to the Constituency.
-Such individual will hold the powers of voting and speaking publicly for the Member within votes and discussions of the Constituency.
+This representative will hold the powers of voting and speaking publicly for the Member within votes and discussions of the Constituency.
 The Official Representative must be formally authorized to represent the Member Organization by a responsible official of that organization.
 Representatives should be verified by the NCSG, but NCUC EC may also make inquiries to the Member Organization to verify their selection if necessary.
 Members can change the designated Official Representative in two ways:

+1. The Chief Executive or Executive Director of the Member Organization can notify in writing the NCUC EC of the change or

+2. The existing Official Representative can resign and submit to the NCUC EC in writing the name of the new Official Representative.
+The newly designated Official Representative must be delegated authority to represent the Member Organization as described above.
+If an Official Representative holds an elected office in the NCUC and is subsequently replaced, the elected office will be vacant and subject to filling by the NCUC according to the procedures generally applicable for filling a vacancy in that position

 F. Each Member may also designate additional individuals to serve as Additional Representatives to the Constituency.
-Such Additional Representatives may not vote, but otherwise may participate in Constituency listservs, discussions and meetings.
+Such Additional Representatives may not vote, but otherwise may participate in Constituency mailing list, discussions and meetings.
 The Executive Committee shall, at its discretion, determine limits to the total number of Additional Representatives that an organization may appoint (provided the limit shall apply to all Constituency Members equally).

-G. The Executive Committee shall create procedural rules for existing members to maintain their good standing and to review and, when justified, expel members whose status has changed in ways that no longer make them eligible for membership.
+G. The Executive Committee shall create procedural rules for existing members to maintain their membership eligibility and to review and, when justified, expel members whose status has changed in ways that no longer make them eligible for membership.

-H. The Membership shall have the following participation rights in regard to the administration and policy development processes of the Constituency:

-Elect the Chair and Regional Representatives; nominate Members to positions elected by the general membership and by the Executive Committee, with timely notification of all elections and public posting of all names nominated to the membership email list.

-Initiate proposals for policy development or public comment within the constituency and obtain expressions of support for it on the public discuss list.

-Be given timely notice of all positions developed by the Policy Committee on the public list and afforded an opportunity to comment on them.

-Submit agenda items to Constituency meetings and Executive Committee meetings.

-Propose bylaw amendments.
-A petition of five (5) percent of the active members shall be sufficient for putting a bylaw amendment on the ballot for consideration at the next regular election.

 I. Eligible Individuals.
-Natural persons who meet the following criteria are eligible for membership in the Constituency as an “Individual Member.”
+Natural persons who are active individual members of the NCSG as defined by NCSG and who meet the following criteria are eligible for membership in the Constituency as an “Individual Member.”
 Natural persons who agree to advocate for noncommercial interests within the Constituency and who fall within one of the following three categories are eligible to join:

 1.A natural person who has registered domain name(s) for personal, family or noncommercial use;

 An individual Internet user who has registered domain name(s) for personal, family or other noncommercial use, is concerned with the noncommercial aspects of domain name policy, and is not represented in ICANN through membership, personally or by his or her employer, through membership in another Supporting Organisation or GNSO Stakeholder Group.
+Individuals who have consulting contracts with ICANN contracting parties or commercial firms involved in other constituencies should provide a conflict of interest report with their application.
+Failure to do so at the time of application could be made ground for an ineligibility finding by the EC later.

 2. An individual Internet user who is primarily concerned with the noncommercial aspects of domain name policy, and is not represented in ICANN through membership in another Supporting Organization, Constituency or GNSO Stakeholder Group;